sonatype-nexus-community/nexus-repository-r/README.md

 Thanks to some upstream work in Nexus Repository (versions newer than 3.15), it's become a LOT easier to install a plugin.
 To install the `R` plugin, you can either build locally or download from The Central Repository:

-#### Option 1: Build locally
+#### Option 1: Build a *.kar file locally from the GitHub Repo
 * Clone this repo and `cd` to the cloned directory location
 * Build the plugin with `mvn clean package -PbuildKar`
+* There should now be a `nexus-repository-r-1.0.4-bundle.kar` file your `<cloned_repo>/target` directory

-#### Option 2: Download from The Central Repository
+#### Option 2: Download a *.kar file from The Central Repository
 * Download `nexus-repository-r-1.0.4-bundle.kar` from [The Central Repository](https://search.maven.org/artifact/org.sonatype.nexus.plugins/nexus-repository-r/1.0.4/bundle)

-* Copy the downloaded `nexus-repository-r-1.0.4-bundle.kar` file into the `<nexus_dir>/deploy` folder for your Nexus Repository installation.
+Once you've completed Option 1 or 2, copy the `nexus-repository-r-1.0.4-bundle.kar` file into the `<nexus_dir>/deploy` folder for your Nexus Repository installation.

-Once you've completed Option 1 or 2, restart Nexus Repo, or go ahead and start it if it wasn't running to begin with.
+Restart Nexus Repo, or go ahead and start it if it wasn't running to begin with.

 You should see the R repository types (e.g. `r (proxy)`) in the available Repository Recipes to use, if all has gone according to plan :)

 ### Temporary Install